justicecanada/otto/README.md

 If you are having migration issues and/or have run out of options for debugging your branch, try resetting your database.

+> [!WARNING]
-**This will delete all of your data - be warned!**
+> This will delete all of your data - be warned!

 `python manage.py reset_database`

 If things are even more messed up:
-* delete all your Docker containers, images and volumes
+* Delete all your Docker containers, images and volumes
-* ensure you have checked out the `cloud` branch and are sync'd with origin.
+* Ensure you are sync'd with origin.
 * Open the folder in VScode to rebuild the container from scratch.